varjas/siprefix/README.md

 If units are required, they should be removed from the input value and appended after scaling.

 ### Value Expansion
+Expands input value with SI prefix to full scale representation.

 ```python
 siprefix.scale(value)
 ```